My rights as a patient

 According to Article 458 of the Criminal Code, the consultation of a document without authorization is liable to prosecution.

-If you notice any unauthorized access to your health records, you can directly contact the doctor concerned and understand the reason for his access.
+If you notice any unauthorized access to your health records, you can directly contact the health professional concerned and understand the reason for his access.
 If necessary, you can initiate legal proceedings.

-If contacting the doctor seems difficult for you, speak directly to the hospital mediator where the doctor performs.
+If contacting the health professional seems difficult for you, speak directly to the hospital mediator where the doctor performs.

 If it is a GP, contact the federal mediator.